Coming Out

-No matter which part of our beautiful queer family you belong to, coming out can be a daunting experience.
+No matter whether you’re bi, gay, lesbian, or trans, coming out can be a daunting experience.

-In addition to a lot of the concerns LGBTQ folks express about coming out, there are unique difficulties in coming out as bi.
-And a lot of coming out resources don't talk about them.
+In addition to many of the concerns LGBT folks express about coming out, there are unique difficulties in coming out as bi, and too often, “coming out” resources don't discuss them.

-Nevertheless, many people also express an enormous sense of relief after coming out.
+Nevertheless, people tend to report an enormous sense of relief after coming out.
 Spending your life lying about who you are is stressful and alienating.
 Working through that initial fear often leads to a much happier and simpler life in the long term.[1]

 "But what if I'm monogamous?
 Do I still need to come out?"

-You never need to come out, but plenty of bi folks are in monogamous relationships and happily out.
-Being monogamous doesn't make you not bi; it just means you're monogamous.
+You never need to come out, but plenty of bi folks are both in monogamous relationships and happily out.
+Being monogamous doesn't negate your bisexuality; it simply means you're monogamous.

 One difficulty of coming out as bi is the perception of choice.
-There are those who are willing to accept that a gay or lesbian friend or family member cannot help their orientation and so are willing to accept their same-sex partners.
-They are seen as helpless victims of their orientation who cannot help who they love.
+Some people are willing to accept that a gay/lesbian friend or family member cannot help their orientation and so are willing to accept their same-sex relationships.
+They are seen as involuntary victims of their orientation who cannot help who they love.

-These same people will often perceive bi people as greedy or indecisive.
-The problem is that the only way to change this perception is to have more bi people out and visible.
-You are far from alone.
-Recent research shows that 52% of the LGB community is bi.[2]
+These same people will often perceive bi people as greedy or indecisive, as though we could, if we really wanted to, live as straight or gay, and therefore, this faulty logic implies, we should.
+This is nonsense.
+The problem is that the only way to change this misconception is to have more bi people out and visible.
+Keep in mind, you are far from alone.
+Recent research shows bi people make up nearly 60% of the LGBT community.

 You know your attractions.
 Go check out our bi 101s and arm yourself with knowledge.
 Feel free to educate those who question you and let them know that your orientation is just as "real" as theirs.